 "An elderly man catches gambling fever from a slot machine that he believes is calling his name."

-On this day in 1972, Doctor Who began an all-new adventure as part of his ninth season.
+On this day in 1972 (in the United Kingdom), Doctor Who began an all-new adventure as part of his ninth season.
 The fifth episode was titled "The Curse of Peladon: Part 1," and the action as recorded by IMDB.com is as follows:

 "The Doctor and Jo arrive on the medieval planet Peladon, where the Doctor is mistaken for the Earth Delegate of the Galactic Federation and Jo is mistaken for a princess.
 Where the Doctor uncovers a conspiracy, as he exposes the evil scheme of the high-priest Hepesh who bids to prevent King Peladon from joining the galactic Federation."